Novak Djokovic's French Open quarter-final against Matteo Berrettini briefly suspended after fans protest 11pm coronavirus curfew

 However, within a few minutes, the main stadium was almost completely empty.

-The two players then returned to the court and resumed play without fans present around 20 minutes after the match had been suspended, with Djokovic winning the fourth set to complete a 6-3, 6-2, 6-7, 7-5 victory.
+The two players then returned to the court and resumed play without fans present around 20 minutes after the match had been suspended, with Djokovic winning the fourth set to complete victory.

 Coronavirus restrictions were loosened in Paris on Wednesday to allow 5,000 spectators inside Court Philippe-Chatrier, rather than the 1,000 for previous matches.